 - 4 large eggs, at room temperature

-- 1 cup maple sugar (or 2 teaspoons liquid pure stevia)
+- 1 cup maple sugar (or 2-3 teaspoons liquid stevia, depending on sweetness level desired)

 - 1 1/2 cup ground pecan flour (or almond flour)